 TC: If it’s rescheduled during the summer, would you be willing to come celebrate it then?

 TC: People usually look at pictures or videos of last year’s Aquacades to learn what it’s about.
-One year from now, what do you want people to know about Aquacades?
+One year from now, what do you want people to know or remember about Aquacades?